HW-PlayersPatch/Development/Props/Change List.md

 ### Kushan and Taiidan
 - Overhauled Kushan and Taiidan.
-These races were rushed into HWR, repeatedly band-aided, and never given the deep love they deserve.
-All costs, build times, speeds, health, abilities, etc are now properly translated into HWR.
-Kushan and Taiidan now feel much more like hw1c, while being balanced against Hiigaran and Vaygr.
+These races were rushed into HWR at release, repeatedly band-aided, and were never implimented well.
+All costs, build times, speeds, health, abilities, etc are now consistently translated into the HWR engine.
+Kushan and Taiidan now feel much more like hw1c, while still being balanced against Hiigaran and Vaygr.
 	- Minor: Note, most hw1 changes are to be closer to hw1c, while balancing vs hw2 races.
+- Note: No changes to research have been made, however plans are in the works for the next update.
 - Removed hidden armour modifiers from all ships other than frigates.
 Relic only applied these to frigates, however Gearbox used them sporadically.
 - Balanced dock repair times for corvettes (now repair 4.5 times faster to balance vs hw2)
 - Accuracy reduction abilities are now painted orange in the tactical overlay

-#### Motherships
-- Multiplayer: Health 280k->350k +25%, Armour -18% (Effective Health 322k->350k +7%)
-- Campaign: Health 210k->250k +19%, Armour -18% (effective health 247k->250k +1%)

 #### Resource Collectors
 - Build Time 50->45sec -10% (to balance vs hw2)